TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

         - DELETE Files from Menu>File>Open list [and OPTIONALLY also from DISK] (can remove files from 'Internal' and 'External' locations).
             >> External locations > Edits config.dict to remove references to external files for File/open - AND ALLOWS YOU TO DELETE THE FILES TOO
             >> Default / Internal locations > ALLOWS YOU TO DELETE THE Dataset from disk (this then removes it from the File/Open menu)
-        - FIX - Remove inactive accounts/categories from SideBar
+        - FIX - Remove inactive accounts/categories from SideBar (MD versions < MD2024)
         - FIX - Set/Change Default Moneydance FONTS                                                                     >> 2021.1 onwards
         - FIX - Delete Custom Theme file
         - FIX - Delete Orphaned/Outdated Extensions (from config.dict and .mxt files)